 The wooden pier, the pavilion on the water, and the serene lake form a graceful picture.
 The pavilion is most suited for enjoying the breeze and the view of the lake.
 Ita Thao and Shuishe are the two main piers on Sun Moon Lake.
 They face each other, with the lake in between.

-The Xiangshang Bikeway is situated between the Shuishe visitor center and Xiangshang visitor center, with 400m of it running over the water.
+The Xiangshang Bikeway is situated between the Shuishe and Xiangshang visitor center, with 400m of it running over the water.
 It is the first bikeway that runs over the water at Sun Moon Lake and offers a beautiful open view.
 Points of interest such as Ci’en Pagoda and Lalu Island can be seen in the distance.
 The Shuishe Dam and the Yue Lao Shrine in the Longfeng Temple are just along the way.

 The view from the wooden boardwalk along the shore is one of the glimmer of the water, the glimpses of the mountain through the mist, and the glitter of the reflection of the starry night sky upon the lake.
 It is a view that makes one relaxed and content.